globus/django-globus-portal-framework/docs/source/tutorial/search/search-settings-reference.rst

-boosts                 Increase or decrease values of fields filter_match           Default filtering on 'term' facets. 'match-any' or 'match-all' supported template_override_dir  Directory for using different custom templates per-index on a multi-index portal result_format_version  Version of Search Result documents to return bypass_visible_to      Show all search records regardless visible_to permission (index admins only)
+boosts                 Increase or decrease values of fields filter_match           Default filtering on 'term' facets. 'match-any' or 'match-all' supported template_override_dir  Directory for using different custom templates per-index on a multi-index portal bypass_visible_to      Show all search records regardless visible_to permission (index admins only)
 =====================  ===========